-... anyone has any expirience to share, like weather you've had a positive experience from it.
+... anyone has any experience to share, like weather you've had a positive experience from it.
 I'm 33 and the ADD words just came to light about a year ago, we finally put a name to what was interrupting my life so badly!
 So I was finally put on a med, we started with Effexor, and OMG!!
 It threw me right into what felt like being dope sick!
 I was so mad that day.
-So anyways I thought it was a reaction from the suboxone, Dr. isn't sure, but he felt I needed a traditonal treatment for the ADD.
-I will start the 20mg adderall tommarow morning.I'm still skeptical after the effexor mess but am willing to try if it might help me!
+So anyways I thought it was a reaction from the Suboxone, Dr. isn't sure, but he felt I needed a traditional treatment for the ADD.
+I will start the 20mg Adderall tomorrow morning.I'm still skeptical after the Effexor mess but am willing to try if it might help me!
 Been on Sub for almost 2 years now.
 Thanks a bunch!!

 I do not know what dosage suboxone you are taking, but I'd definitely recommend taking the lowest dose possible while you are taking adderall...
 I know in my earlier days on suboxone, if i took too much, like more than 3, I would get very tired, and you don't want to become reliant on a stimulant to offset the fatigue caused by too much suboxone... not a good route to go, speaking as one addict to another...